neimheadh/AngularBundle/docs/newAngularApp.md

 When you install `AngularBundle`, a new angular application is created in the `app` root directory using the Feature, Shared, Core modules architecture.

+A new `package.json` in your application root directory is created according to composer informations.
+It can be changed if you want, for example, use a different name for your Angular project.

+The `neimheadh/api-platform` package is set as requirement in the `package.json` automatically.

 ## Feature, Shared and Core Modules

 This architecture is designed to use nested modules, separating elements into 3